 Creating 5+ Whys Tool

 As we already described in Creative Tools article, creative thinking tools can only be used within a scope of a project.
 At this point, we assume that there we have already created the project.

 Now, click on Creative Tools on the left side menu of the project.
-You will be taken to creative tools page where you are able to see all the tools already used in the project, as well as create others.
+You will be taken to the creative tools page, where you are able to see all the tools already used in the project, as well as create others.